JohnCassavetes/CarletonCalendarConverter/README.md

 ![b](img/HowItWorks/1.gif)

-5. **Open Google Calendar**.
-In the top right, click Setting > Setting.
+5. **Open Google Calendar**: In the top right, click on the Settings icon, then select "Settings."

 ![c](img/HowItWorks/Google/1.jpg)

-6. Click on Import & Export."
+6. **Click on Import & Export**: Within the Settings menu, locate and click on "Import & Export."

 ![d](img/HowItWorks/Google/2.jpg)

-7. Click Select file from your computer and select the `.ics` file.
+7. **Import the `.ics` file**: Click "Select file from your computer," and choose the `.ics` file you downloaded earlier.

 ![e](img/HowItWorks/Google/3.jpg)

-8. Choose which calendar to add the imported events to.
-By default, events will be imported into your primary calendar.
-Click Import.
+8. **Choose Your Calendar**: Select which calendar to add the imported events to—by default, events will be imported into your primary calendar.
+Click "Import" to finalize.

 ![f](img/HowItWorks/Google/4.jpg)

-9. **Voila**: Your schedule is now imported into your Google Calendar.
+9. **Voila**: Your course schedule is now successfully imported into your Google Calendar, ready for you to view and manage.

 ## Run Locally
 1. Clone this repository to your local machine: